atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 ### Products

-The `products` list can be configured with a one or many products.
-This will result in these product(s) being deployed to the same K8s cluster.
+The `products` list can be configured with one or many products.
+This will result in these products being deployed to the same K8s cluster.
 For example, if a Jira and Confluence deployment is required this property can be configured as follows:

 ```terraform
 products = ["jira", "confluence"]